 An amusing tale about how plans can go awry thanks to family.
 Take a marriage proposal as an example.
 (Inspired by real events.)

 Prey, Bar Cruiser and Tornado speak about scenarios and characters that people can encounter in life.
 In the face of adversity we find out who we are.

-Lady Jane Grey became known in history as the tragic "nine days' queen" but why did she think of herself as the rightful queen of England when Henry VIII's daughter Mary was waiting in the wings?
+Lady Jane Grey became known in history as the tragic Nine Days' Queen.
+Why did she think of herself as the rightful queen of England when Henry VIII's daughter, Mary, was waiting in the wings?

 Charles II is renowned for his legion of ladies.
 Despite mistresses including Nell Gwyn and Barbara, Duchess of Cleveland and myriad illegitimate children—several named Charles or Charlotte—this merry monarch didn't captivate his cousin, the beautiful Frances Stuart.
 It was a shock to his ego.

-Roman Emperor Nero lived for just thirty years but these were tumultuous.
+Roman Emperor Nero lived for just 30 years, but these were tumultuous.
 He became notorious for his tyrannical behaviour, including the torture and execution of Christians, the burning of Rome and his extravagance.
 Nero constructed his own downfall.